Plasma Cutter Wire Size Guide (AWG Chart & Calculator)

 I’ll show how amps, distance, and duty cycle determine the AWG you need for safe plasma cutting—find the exact chart inside.

-You might think any heavy‑gauge cable will do, but undersizing causes voltage drop, heat, and tripped breakers.
-You’ll learn how amperage, duty cycle and run length determine the AWG you need, and why a 30 A cutter isn’t treated the same as a 40 A unit over long runs.
-Stick around to get clear, code‑aligned guidance and a simple method to pick the right conductor for safe, reliable plasma cutting.
+Any heavy-gauge cable won’t do.
+Undersizing causes voltage drop, heat buildup, and tripped breakers.
+You need to match amperage, duty cycle, and run length to the right AWG.
+A 30 A cutter doesn’t get treated the same as a 40 A unit over long runs.
+This guide gives you clear, code-aligned methods to pick the right conductor for safe, reliable plasma cutting.

 How Plasma Cutter Amps and Duty Cycle Affect Wire Size